ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations

 \section{Conclusion}

-Dynamic Bayesian networks have wide-ranging applications, including those in biomedical sciences and computational finance, illustrated above.
-Unfortunately, their use has been somewhat limited by the lack of well-performing methods for learning those.
-Our method, ExDBN, provides the best possible estimate of the DBN, in the sense of minimizing empirical risk \eqref{eq_cost_function}.
-Significantly, our method does not suffer much from the curse of dimensionality even for real-world, dense instances, which are typically challenging for other solvers.
-This is demonstrated most clearly in the systemic-risk transmission use-case detailed in Section \ref{sec_app_finance}, in which the global minimizer is found within 2 minutes.
-Additionally, the use of the guarantees on the distance to the global minimizer (so-called MIP gap, available ahead of the convergence to the global minimizer) provides a significant tool for fine-tuning the parameters of the solver in the case of real-world application, where the ground truth is not available.
-Combined with global convergence guarantees of the maximum likelihood estimator, this provides a robust method, with state-of-the-art statistical performance.
+Dynamic Bayesian networks have wide-ranging applications, including those in biomedical sciences and computational finance, as illustrated above.
+Unfortunately, their use has been somewhat limited by the lack of well-performing methods to learn them.
+Our method, ExDBN, provides the best possible estimate of the DBN, in the sense of minimizing empirical risk \eqref{eq:cost_function}.
+Significantly, our method does not suffer much from the curse of dimensionality, even for real-world dense instances, which are typically challenging for other solvers.
+This is demonstrated most clearly in the case of systemic risk transmission, detailed in Section \ref{sec_app_finance}, where a solution with 20\% MIP gap is found in 30 minutes.
+Additionally, the use of the guarantees on the distance to the global minimum (so-called MIP gap, available ahead of the convergence to the global minimum) provides a significant tool for fine-tuning the parameters of the solver in the case of real-world application, where the ground truth is not available.
+Combined with global convergence guarantees of the maximum likelihood estimator, this provides a robust method with state-of-the-art performance.